blitz-js/blitz/README.md

 The Blitz community is warm, safe, diverse, inclusive, and fun!
 LGBTQ+, women, and minorities are especially welcome.
 Please read our [Code of Conduct](https://blitzjs.com/docs/code-of-conduct).

 [Join our Slack Community](https://slack.blitzjs.com) where we help each other build Blitz apps.
 It's also where we collaborate on building Blitz itself.

+For questions and longer form discussions, [post in our forum](https://github.com/blitz-js/blitz/discussions).

 There's still a lot of work to do, so you are especially invited to join us in building Blitz!
 A good place to start is [The Contributing Guide](https://blitzjs.com/docs/contributing).